julianstoerig/jsl/README.md

 # JSL

-is a set of non-performance oriented (although I sincerely attempt to avoid pessimisation), C utilities which I often want in my programs, but which the C standard library does not provide attractive alternatives for.
+is a set of non-performance oriented (although I sincerely attempt to avoid pessimisation), strictly **C99** utilities which I often want in my programs, but which the C standard library does not provide attractive alternatives for.

 Since I want to use these in a variety of projects with varying legal status, I decided to